slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Art is a meditation and design is a negotiation.

 an artist normally is an egocentric, free and creative person.

--->
+> *'Art is the lie that enables us to realize the truth.' -- Pablo Picasso* -->